glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

 * ``{cost}`` is the cost parameter, encoded as 2 zero-padded decimal digits, which determines the number of rounds used via ``rounds=2**cost`` (cost is 12 in the example).
-* ``{salt}`` is the 22 character salt string, using the characters ``[./A-Za-z0-9]`` (``GhvMmNVjRW29ulnudl.Lbu`` in the example).
+* ``{salt}`` is the 22 character salt string, using the characters in the regexp range ``[./A-Za-z0-9]`` (``GhvMmNVjRW29ulnudl.Lbu`` in the example).
 * ``{checksum}`` is the 31 character checksum, using the same characters as the salt (``AnUtN/LRfe1JsBm1Xu6LE3059z5Tr8m`` in the example).

-BCrypt's algorithm is described in detail in it's specification document, listed below.
+BCrypt's algorithm is described in detail in it's specification document [#f1]_.

 Deviations
 ==========
 This implementation of bcrypt differs from others in a few ways:

-* The bcrypt specification (and implementations) have no predefined or predictable behavior when passed a salt containing characters outside of the base64 range.
-To avoid this situtation, PassLib will simply throw an error if invalid characters are provided for the salt.

-* Before generating a hash, PassLib encodes unicode passwords using UTF-8.
-  While the algorithm accepts passwords containing any 8-bit value except for ``\x00``, it specifies no preference for encodings, or for handling unicode strings.
+* Restricted salt string character set:

+  BCrypt does not specify what the behavior should be when passed a salt string outside of the regexp range ``[./A-Za-z0-9]``.
+  In order to avoid this situtation, Passlib strictly limits salts to the allowed character set, and will throw a ValueError if an invalid salt character is encountered.

+* Unicode Policy:

+  The underlying algorithm takes in a password specified as a series of non-null bytes, and does not specify what encoding should be used; though a ``us-ascii`` compatible encoding is implied by nearly all implementations of bcrypt as well as all known reference hashes.

+  In order to provide support for unicode strings, PassLib will encode unicode passwords using ``utf-8`` before running them through bcrypt.
+If a different encoding is desired by an application, the password should be encoded before handing it to PassLib.

 References
 ==========
-* `<http://www.usenix.org/event/usenix99/provos/provos_html/>`_ - the bcrypt format specification
+.. [#f1] `<http://www.usenix.org/event/usenix99/provos/provos_html/>`_ - the bcrypt format specification

-* `<http://www.mindrot.org/projects/jBCrypt/>`_ - java implementation used as reference for PassLib
+.. [#] `<http://www.mindrot.org/projects/jBCrypt/>`_ - java implementation used as reference for PassLib's builtin implementation